Download

 -

-meaning that any pedigrees are allowed using any number of individuals and any
+any pedigrees are allowed using any number of individuals and any number of

 -

-includes possibility to search a set of individuals in an all-against-all
+possibility to search a set of individuals in an all-against-all search.
+The

-search.
-The feature includes possibilities to compute a) LR with different
+feature includes possibilities to compute a) LR with different settings, b)

-settings, b) Segment sharing with different settings and c) Kinship
+Segment sharing with different settings and c) Kinship coefficients.

 -

-Y-haplotype predictions can be performed in a special function.
-FamLink can
+predictions can be performed in a special function.
+FamLink

 -